jimangel/jimangel.io/README.md

 # Update theme

+I was mixing up hugo modules and git submodules and ran into problems, let's just use git submodules...

 ```
 # DON'T: git submodule update --remote --merge
 # ensure to check https://github.com/martignoni/hugo-notice (installed as a hugo module)